svetozar-zikic/dotfiles/README.md

-# settings
+# DOTFILES

-linux zsh and vim settings
+config files for vim, zsh and tmux